unQualsevol/advent_of_code_2018/src/com/github/unqualsevol/adventofcode2018/day01/ex2/README.md

     Current frequency  4, change of -2; resulting frequency  2, which has already been seen.

 In this example, the first frequency reached twice is 2.
-Note that your device might need to repeat its list of frequency changes many times before a duplicate frequency is found, and that duplicates might be found while in the middle of processing the list.
+Note that your device might need to repeat its list of frequency changes many seconds before a duplicate frequency is found, and that duplicates might be found while in the middle of processing the list.

 Here are other examples: